Registration is CLOSED.

 Orientation: August 25, 2020 at 10:00 AM.
 Orientation will be held virtually and details will be provided soon.

 Pace Group Information: Prior to the first workout, runners will be placed in pace groups with comparable runners, based on runner-provided pacing information.
-Each group will be led by a Pace Coach.
+Each group will be assigned a pace coach.

 Workouts: Virtual workouts are scheduled for Saturdays (long runs) and Tuesday evenings (speed work).
 If the program is able to transition to in-person, group workouts will be held on these days.
 The program schedule will include recommended workouts for all other days of the week.